keskival/granadacoders.es/content/news/2024-08-02-citing-open-source-projects-meta.md

 This is not ok.

 It is natural that they don't want to cite existing art because it invalidates their claim of novelty.
-Furthermore, I would say my method is actually an evolution over theirs, because it ranks instead of scores, and also it ranks problem creation task as well.
+Furthermore, I would say my method is actually an evolution over theirs, because it ranks problem creation task as well.

 It is however a severe breach of scientific ethics.
 They cannot claim proposing a novelty when someone else has proposed it before.